Chad Coombs was born in 1982 in Saskatoon, Canada.

 In his series PEELED (2004-2010) Coombs peels apart the extinct TimeZero Polaroid film.
 Scraping away layers of the dried emulsion around his photographed portraits.
 He brings to life a true even balance of sculpture and photographic techniques within this series and demonstrates his ability to merge multiple mediums within a single works.

 In his sequence SMILE (2012) Chad Coombs also concentrates on faces – food, sewing thread and other everyday things, such as bottle openers and cigarettes serve him as eyes, noses and mouths.
 Fried eggs turn into eyes, cuttlefish into noses and moustaches and open zippers smile at the viewer.
 This still life series lives up to its title: the photographs show not only a smile they also evoke one.

 In his portrait work, Coombs photographs complete strangers in both film and digital formats.
 He states his digital work he tries to portray the individual how they wish to be, while with his film he tries to capture what they try to hide and mask.
 Coombs’ portrait work walks the line between fashion and documentation, like a street photographer capturing society as it passes through his studio on its travels.

 In his series Future WildLife Portraits (2007) Coombs creates animal portrait scenes from the future.
 Depicting what the world may or may not look like if we as humans continue our over taking and polluting of the environment.
 Scenes with bears under surveillance and mountains filled with highways and oil spills are just a few of the scenarios depicted within this series.
 A series that has only become more plausible in time since its creation.

-Chad Coombs is a fine art photographer/painter who lives and works within Saskatoon, Canada.
+Chad Coombs is a fine art photographer/single line artist who lives and works within Vancouver, Canada.

 2015 – Bodies, Rouge Gallery, Saskatoon Saskatchewan